odoonz/odoonz-addons/mrp_sale_fields/README.rst

 Links MRP with sales, enabling

 * Open Productions from sale.
-* Display sale and parter in production.
+* Display sale and partner in production.
 * Search/group productions by partner